Islamophobia

 The racism promoted by Vox is "hierarchical" and based on the idea that Islamic culture "will replace their own and curtail individual freedom."
 "Latin Americans fit into their narrative because they speak Spanish, are part of a Spanish project inherited from colonization, and have Christian and family values.
 When they talk about integration, they are defining citizenship in cultural and religious terms, not legal ones."
 From an isolated case, a norm is constructed.
 "Most people don't get their information from traditional media but from social networks, where the discourse appeals to emotion, which is easily bought."

-Gut feelings prevail over reason, and the narrative spreads as disinformation.
+Gut feelings trump reason, and the narrative spreads as disinformation.
 Meanwhile, Prohens's PP faces "the dilemma of whether or not to copy" Abascal's discourse.
-It hesitates between neutralizing it or joining in, "but ends up talking about the issues that Vox wants to put on the agenda, such as the burka ban, in a region where it doesn't exist."
-"The PP doesn't want to give them a monopoly on the issues that concern its voters, but by competing with them, it reinforces Vox's framework," she adds.
+It hesitates between neutralizing it or joining in, "but ends up talking about the issues Vox wants to put on the agenda, such as the burka ban, in a region where it doesn't exist."
+"The PP doesn't want to give them a monopoly on the issues that concern their voters, but by competing with them, it reinforces Vox's framework," she adds.

 Perfect enemy